ashley26185/GeneralNotes/TLS Certificates.md

 openssl s_client -servername stackexchange.com -connect stackexchange.com:443 -showcerts

 ### Print the certificate
-openssl x509 -in stackexchange.crt -text -noou
+openssl x509 -in stackexchange.crt -text -noout

+# Verify certificate, provided that you have root and any intemediate certificates configured as trusted on your machine:
+openssl verify example.crt